webplatform/docs/concepts/accessibility/accessibility_testing/index.md

 {{Flags
 |Content=Outdated
 }}
 {{Summary_Section|Web accessibility testing is a subset of usability testing where the users under consideration have disabilities that affect how they use the web.
-The end goal, in both usability and accessibility, is to discover how easily people can use a web site and feed that information back into improving future designs and implementations.
+The end goal, in both usability and accessibility, is to discover how easily people can use a web site and feed that information back into improving future designs and implementations.}}

-}}
 {{Tutorial
 |Content===Introduction==